eric-r-xu/klaviyo-weather-app/README.md

 >(a) upgrading the number of virtual CPUs (units of processing power) and RAM memory

->(c) switching from shared CPU to dedicated CPUs and consider to increase CPU and memory capacity and minimize hyperthread data loss
+>(c) switching from shared CPU to dedicated CPUs to minimize hyperthread data loss

->(c) hosting the web application on a WGSI server or a more production-ready Django web application framework (Flask is a development server that doesn't efficiently handle many concurrent requests/threads)
+>(c) hosting the web application on a WGSI server or a more production-ready Django web application framework to more efficiently handle concurrent requests/threads

->(d) separating the web application subscription server from the server(s) for the weather api and the weather email services
+>(d) separating the subscription app server from the weather api and the weather email servers

->(e) purging subscriptions a period of time after the sign up date such that users would have to sign up again to continue receiving emails for a particular city
+>(e) purging older subscriptions on a regular cadence to save on storage and compute (currently subscriptions older than 10 days are purged)

->(f) consider distributing the compute/storage for city subscriptions with a high skew so the server load is more balanced
+>(f) using a distributed relational database architecture like hive on a hadoop distributed file system to more gracefully handle larger amounts of data